raestio/phone-book/README.md

              - This command searches for contacts either by name or number.
-             - We do not have to enter full name or number, we can simply enter its prefix and the program searches all possible contacts that match with this prefix and prints them.
+             - We do not have to enter full name or number, we can simply enter its prefix and the program searches all possible contacts that match with this prefix and prints them (autocomplete funtion).
              - [name] : sequence of uppercase and lowercase letters and spaces
              - [phoneNumber] : sequence of characters 0-9
              - Character '?' and prefix on the input line are separated by just one space.